Want to drive through shots faster?

 Why not?

 I know a lot of guys like to do shots with bands.
-I’m not a big proponent of this because in doing so, you actually inadvertently train the body to take shorter penetration steps (due to the tension in the band).
+I’m not a big proponent of this because in doing so, you can inadvertently train the body to take shorter penetration steps (due to the tension in the band).
 Ultimately this may lead to you not penetrating as well as you once did, thereby making you have to drive even harder once you get in on the leg attack; which is what you’re trying to improve.

 Additionally, I’ve seen guys run/bear crawl with bands attached to them.
 I’m also not big on this for your particular case either because the amount of force needed at the start versus at the end is much lower.
 This is exactly the opposite of what you’re looking to achieve.
 You want to be able to produce higher levels of force as soon as you’re in on the leg(s) to better off balance your opponent and score the takedown.
 So once you get that initial blast and get your legs going, the resistance will more than likely become less; which is the exact opposite if you were doing it against a band.